top of page

 Woolgatherer's Collective 2020-21

-Susanne Cockrell, Rebekah Edwards, Angela Hennessey and Deborah Valoma
+Susanne Cockrell, Rebekah Edwards, Angela Hennessy, and Deborah Valoma

-Some questions we are beginning to outline include: How is a dream more than individual psychic data?
+We were curious how a night dream is more than individual psychic data.
 Do dreams speak to each other?
 What’s possible in sharing dreams/daydreaming in a social space?
 Is the dream a social form to bring new knowledge to light?
 How is walking a somatic immersive dreaming process?

-The walking body is the dancing body.
-As in dance, prolonged repetitive movement can hold the body in a transitional state at the edge of consciousness, in a hypnagogic-like state of lucid questioning, insights, and enhanced creativity.
 The walking body is a falling forward body, a catching body, a transitioning body, a questioning body.
 A walking body dreams.
+As in dance, prolonged repetitive movement can hold the body in a transitional state at the edge of consciousness, in a hypnagogic-like state of lucid questioning, insights, and enhanced creativity.

 bottom of page